 A Stephen Minister provides one-to-one, lay (non-pastoral) Christian care.

-Lay: Stephen Ministers are trained and supervised lay volunteers.
-They are not professional counselors or therapists, pastors, or physicians.
-Stephen Ministers are not authorized to give legal, medical, financial, or any advice other than Bible-based encouragement.
+Lay: Stephen Ministers are not pastors, professional counselors, therapists, or physicians.
+They are not authorized to give legal, medical, financial, or any advice other than Bible-based encouragement.
+But, Stephen Ministers are trained and supervised lay volunteers who care.

 Christian: Stephen Ministers are Christians who care in the name of Christ.
 They are willing to talk about spiritual issues but won’t force them.